hummel22/hass/services/hass_input_helper/README.md

 - Configure the Mosquitto broker credentials that are stored in SQLite (discovery prefix is locked to `homeassistant` for compatibility with the integration).
 - Review broker connectivity logs via the **Test connection** button.
-- Create helpers with a streamlined base form (name, type, icon, device metadata) and an advanced section that auto-generates unique IDs, object IDs, and MQTT topics from the name and node ID (default `hassems`) while still exposing component, device registry, and discovery overrides when needed.
+- Create helpers with a streamlined base form (device name, entity name, description, type, device class, unit, icon, entity ID, and force-update toggle).
+The advanced section auto-generates the device ID, unique ID (`{device_id}_{entity_name}`), object ID, and MQTT topics using the default node ID `hassems`, while still exposing component, state class, device registry metadata, and other discovery overrides when needed.
 - Edit existing helpers, regenerate discovery payloads, and inspect state/availability topics.
 - Review helper history with inline charts and publish new readings that include `measured_at` timestamps selected via date/time pickers.